-F CRT 119 Windows Administration using PowerShell
+Ŧ CRT 119 Windows Administration using PowerShell

-Prerequisite(s): None.
+Prerequisite(s): CRT 148 Microsoft Network Operating System with a grade of C or higher.
 This course will enable the student to understand the need for Windows administrators to know and understand PowerShell for managing Windows systems.
 This includes using PowerShell cmdlets and writing PowerShell scripts.

-∓ CRT 126 Advanced Operating Systems and PC Hardware
+Ŧ CRT 126 Advanced Operating Systems and PC Hardware